"You don’t have to get it perfect. You just have to get it going." - Marie Forleo

 -

-I love reading, playing games (card, board, anything really), and spending time outdoors—whether it’s camping, hiking, or swimming—with a soft spot for music and watching hockey.
+I love reading, playing games (card, board, sports), and spending time outdoors, whether it’s camping, hiking, or swimming.
+I’m also always up for some good music.

 How I Want You to Feel After a Session

-I want you to walk away from our sessions feeling like you’ve been heard—like you don’t have to carry everything on your own.
-Maybe things won’t feel instantly “fixed,” but my hope is that you’ll feel a bit more clear, a bit more understood, and a little more like yourself.
-Whether it’s a deep conversation or a quiet moment of reflection, I want our time together to feel like a space where you can just be—without pressure or judgment.
+I want you to leave our sessions feeling heard and supported, like you don’t have to carry everything on your own.
+It might not all feel “fixed,” but my hope is that you walk away a little more clear, a little more understood, and a bit more like yourself.
+Whether we’ve had a deep conversation or a quieter moment of reflection, I want it to feel like a space where you can just be, without pressure or judgment.